 Back to Top of ListLearn from former Chief Curator, Joseph Becherer

-The opening of the Richard and Helen DeVos Japanese Garden.
+Explore the opening of the Richard and Helen DeVos Japanese Garden.
 Japanese gardens, known for shakkei, or borrowed view, are among the world's most revered and treasured garden styles.
 On June 13, 2015, the eight-acre Richard & Helen DeVos Japanese Garden at Frederik Meijer Gardens & Sculpture Park opened to the public, enhancing the venue's existing displays of sculpture and horticulture.
 Tranquility, simplicity, and beauty are the essence of a Japanese garden- something long appreciated by Fred and Lena Meijer, whose experiences with and shared love of the form led to asking about one being added to Meijer Gardens.

 Garden Highlights

-Back to Top of List- Arid Garden
+Back to Top of List- Amphitheater Garden

 - Carnivorous Plant House